Lesson

 • What did you learn in the video about the uses and benefits of plastics?
 What did you learn about the negative impacts?

 • Have you experienced plastics pollution in the environment?
-How might it be a problem for humans?
+How might it be a problem for wild animals?
+How did seeing litter make you feel?

 Tips and Suggestions